Sydney Chaplin (American actor): Career

 After serving in the United States Army during World War II in Europe, Chaplin returned to California, where he became involved in acting both on stage and in films.
 He gained early acting experience in The Circle Theater, now known as El Centro Theatre, including acting in three plays directed by his father.

 He also appeared in several Broadway productions, including Bells Are Ringing opposite Judy Holliday in 1957, for which he won a Tony Award for Best Performance by a Featured Actor in a Musical.
 In 1959, he costarred with Lauren Bacall in George Axelrod's comedy Goodbye Charlie and headlined Jule Styne's 1961 musical Subways Are for Sleeping.
 He played in Funny Girl opposite Barbra Streisand in 1964, for which he was nominated for a Tony Award.
 Chaplin also had supporting roles in two of his father's films, Limelight (1952) and A Countess from Hong Kong (1967).

 Chaplin retired from acting in the 1970s.
 In the 1980s, he owned and managed a restaurant, Chaplin's, in Palm Springs, California.

 Following his retirement from acting, Chaplin seldom made public appearances.
 Exceptions included his attendance at Cinecon in Los Angeles in 1998, and at the Cineteca di Bologna 2002 festival (Il Cinema Ritrovato), which mounted a fiftieth-anniversary screening of Limelight.
 He appeared also at the San Francisco Silent Film Festival in 2004, where he spoke after screenings of his father's film The Circus to promote film historian Jeffrey Vance's Chaplin books.

 Personal life

-In 1960 Chaplin married French dancer and actress Noëlle Adam, by whom he had one son, Stephan (born 1960).
+In 1960 Chaplin married French dancer and actress Noëlle Adam, by whom he had one son, Stephan (b.
+1960).
 In 1985 this marriage ended in divorce.

 He became involved with Margaret Beebe in 1984.
 They married in 1998, and remained married until Chaplin's death.